jd6-37/ps2-textures-downloader/README.md

 Optionally, you can convert the app to a Windows executable using pyinstaller or other similar methods.
 This will alleviate the need for your users to install Python, but heads up - without a Windows developer license to properly sign the app, your EXE will almost certainly get flagged as malware by Windows Defender.
 If you know of a way to avoid this, please let me know!

+#### USER-CUSTOMS FOLDER

+To make use of the features discussed above about user-custom textures, there must be a `user-customs` folder in the root of your `replacements` folder.
+It can't reside anywhere else.

 <br>

 ## LICENSE & PERMISSIONS <a name="license"></a>